clarkdave/clarkdave.net/source/posts/2015/2015-02-19-historical-records-with-postgresql-and-temporal-tables-and-sql-2011.md

 Available here: [https://github.com/arkhipov/temporal_tables](https://github.com/arkhipov/temporal_tables)

+#### Using pgxn

+The `temporal_tables` extension is available on [PGXN](http://pgxn.org/dist/temporal_tables/).
+If this is an option for you, simply install it using the `pgxn` client:

+    $ pgxn install temporal_tables

+#### From source

-Make sure you have all the tools you need to build & compile from source (make, XCode, etc) and then it should be as simple as:
+If you don't have pgxn available, or would prefer to install it from source, it's pretty easy to do so.
+First, make sure you have all the tools you need to build & compile from source (make, XCode, etc) and then it should be as simple as:

     $ git clone https://github.com/arkhipov/temporal_tables
     $ cd temporal_tables